ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/maintenance/backup/backup.markdown

 ####Incremental-Backup

-* **File Format**
+* **File Format and Notes About Contents**
   An incremental-backup file is **always in JSON format**.
-  It is so even when the full-backup it supplements is a binary snapshot.
+  It is so even when the full-backup it is associated with is a binary snapshot.
+  * An incremental backup stores index definitions (not full indexes).
+    After the backup is restored, the dataset is re-indexed by the index definitions.
+     * This initial re-indexing can be time consuming on large datasets.
+  * An incremental backup doesn't store [change vectors](../../../../server/clustering/replication/change-vector), which are used for concurrency control.

 * **Task Ownership**
   The ownership of an incremental-backup task is granted dynamically by the cluster.